Roman Catholic

 Escaped and after start of German occupation went into hiding in his family Łętowo village.

-There denounced for allegedly having Polish uniform and weapons hiding and arrested by the Germans.
+There denounced for allegedly having Polish uniform and hiding weapons and arrested by the Germans.

 Jailed in Płock prison but released.